galan/repow/README.md

 # Performance
-repow aims to be simple to use and fast using parallelization.
+repow aims to be simple to use, easy to install, but also fast using parallelization.

 Some relative benchmarks from my machine to get an idea.
-Those will vary depending on the machine-type, host, network, repository-sizes:
+Those will vary depending on the machine-type, host, network, repository-sizes, etc.:

 real-world git selfhosted instance:
 * Clone 515 repositories: 2 min 17 sec